 The Default WordPress .htaccess File

-The default .htaccess file is located in the application root directory & is hidden in most cases but can be accessed via an FTP client like FileZilla.
+The default .htaccess file is located in the application’s root directory and is mostly hidden but can be accessed via an FTP client like FileZilla.

 If you still can’t find the .htaccess file in the root folder, you can create an empty .htaccess file using Notepad (or any text editor of your choice) and save it with the name “.htaccess” on your desktop.